kimchi-project/ginger/docs/API.md

         * status: Status of the DASD device:
         * active: dasd device is in active state
-        * n/f: dasd device is in unformatted state
         * blocks: Number of blocks.
         * name:  Name of DASD device.
         * uid: uid of DASD device.